We may earn revenue from product links on this page and participate in affiliate programs. Learn More ›

 No, the BRN-180 is a bufferless weapon system and does not have a buffer tube.

-Brownells has partnered with a few different companies to bring the BRN 180 to life.
+Brownells has partnered with several companies to bring the BRN 180 to life.

-Primary Weapons Systems make the piston system for Brownells.
+Primary Weapons Systems makes the piston system for Brownells.

 FM Products likely makes the lowers, hand guards, and uppers.